vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-standalone-clusters.md

 1. Go through the configuration steps, considering the following.

+   * If you do not already have the TKG CloudFormation stack installed, check the box to have it automatically created.
+      * The TKG CloudFormation stack is needed to provide necessary IAM resources to TCE clusters.
+You only need 1 TKG CloudFormation stack per AWS account as they are global.
    * Set all instance sizes to m5.xlarge or larger.
    * Disable OIDC configuration.